gramineproject/graphene/README.md

         and you downloaded and installed the Intel SGX Driver (branch sgx2).
 Ensure your path is correct as well otherwise compatibility issues will occur.
 You may need to wipe your Graphene directory and restart if you entered the wrong version already.
-    4) Cannot find "enclave-key.pem".
+    4) "Cannot find enclave-key.pem".
         - When you created the openssl key, it created the .pem file in the Graphene root directory.
-You need to put it in the  "signer" folder:
+You need to put it in the signer folder:
         `graphene/Pal/src/host/Linux-SGX/signer/enclave-key.pem`
     5) "Cannot open device /dev/isgx".
         - cd and run this command: `/graphene/Pal/src/host/Linux-SGX/sgx-driver$ ./load.sh`
-    6) `isgx.ko' not found.
+    6) "isgx.ko not found".
         - run this command: `graphene/Pal/src/host/Linux-SGX/sgx-driver/linux-sgx-driver$ sudo insmod isgx.ko`
-    7) `isgx.ko' not loaded.
+    7) "isgx.ko not loaded".
         - This is an issue with SGX driver compatibility.
 You will need to delete your Graphene directory and re-install.
 Don't forget to specify 2.1 as the driver version

 ## 4. HOW TO RUN AN APPLICATION IN GRAPHENE